HuaMick/20250526_Reejig/docs/tasks-prd-onet-data-pipeline.md

   - [x] 5.1 Check and Update if needed that function `get_occupation` returns a fail status if it cant find the `onet_soc_code`.
   - [x] 5.2 Check and Update if needed that function `get_occupation_skills` returns a empty list if it cant find any skills for the `onet_soc_code`.
   - [x] 5.3 Update the `get_occupation_and_skills` to leverage the  onet_api_extract_occupation and onet_api_extract_skills functions if either get_occupation fails to find a onet_soc_code or if get_occupation_skills returns an empty list.
+    - **IMPLEMENTATION NOTE:** This implements the on-demand API fetching with caching strategy discussed in the PRD.
+The system first looks for data in local tables; if not found, it fetches from the API, uses it for the immediate request, and also stores it for future use.
   - [x] 5.4 Create an integration test that tests 5.1-5.3.
 We should only need to execute get_occupation_and_skills for onet_soc_code='11-2021.00'.
 Assume the below sql has been executed for the purposes of this test.

 ```sql